sta/websocket-sharp/README.md

 **websocket-sharp** supports **[Per-message Compression][compression]** extension.
 (But it doesn't support with [extension parameters].)

-If you enable this extension as a WebSocket client, you should do the following.
+If you enable this extension as a WebSocket client, you should do like the following.

 ```cs
 ws.Compression = CompressionMethod.DEFLATE;